corti-acs/KS_TFM_MadridAirQuality/README.md

     │   ├── processed      <- The final, canonical data sets for modeling.
     │   └── raw            <- The original, immutable data dump.
     │
-    ├── docs               <- General documentation & Memo
+    ├── docs
+    │   ├──GeneralDocs     <- Generated graphics and figures to be used in reporting │   └── MemoThesis     <- The original, immutable data dump.
     │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
+    │
+    ├── models             <- Trained model.
+Due to GIT size limitation this is shared via dropbox (see link in the Memo document)
+    │
     ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-    │                         `1.0-jqp-initial-data-exploration`.
     │
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
+    ├── webapp           <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures        <- Generated graphics and figures to be used in reporting │
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+    ├── requirements.txt   <- The requirements file for reproducing the analysis environment │
-    │                         generated with `pip freeze > requirements.txt`
-    │
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
+    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported
-       ├── __init__.py    <- Makes src a Python module
-       │
-       ├── data           <- Scripts to download or generate data │   └── make_dataset.py
-       │
-       ├── features       <- Scripts to turn raw data into features for modeling │   └── build_features.py
-       │
-       ├── models         <- Scripts to train models and then use trained models to make │   │                 predictions
-       │   ├── predict_model.py
-       │   └── train_model.py
-       │
-       └── visualization  <- Scripts to create exploratory and results oriented visualizations └── visualize.py